sonasalehian/random-anisotropic-aquifer/README.md

 	          mixture of von Mises distribution, poroelastic model, FEniCS, finite element methods}, }

-along with the appropriate general `FEniCS citations <http://fenicsproject.org/citing>`.

 ## Authors (alphabetical)

-| Sona Salehian Ghamsari, University of Luxembourg, Luxembourg.
+Sona Salehian Ghamsari, University of Luxembourg, Luxembourg.

-| Jack S. Hale, University of Luxembourg, Luxembourg.
+Jack S. Hale, University of Luxembourg, Luxembourg.

 ## Description

-### Calibration of Bayesian angle model
+### Model of principal direction

-To model the direction of AHC, we developed a Bayesian parametric model to account for the observed multimodality in fracture outcrop data (rose diagram of fracture directions at the Anderson Junction site).
-We explored three prior
-models: a simple von Mises distribution, a mixture of two von Mises distributions, and a mixture of three von Mises distributions.
-To estimate the posterior distributions and generate random rotation angles, we used the No-U-Turn Sampler (NUTS) algorithm within the Markov Chain Monte Carlo (MCMC) framework.
-To identify the “best” fit for the fracture outcrop data, we applied Pareto-smoothed importance sampling (PSIS) combined with Leave-One-Out Cross-Validation (LOOCV).

-All scripts necessary to generate random angles are available in the `angle_model/` directory.
+All scripts necessary to calibrate the principal direction models are available in the `angle_model/` directory.

 A `.sh` file is included for running tasks on a High-Performance Computing (HPC) system.
 This